 Lean/agile methods are predicated on collaboration and responding to change as you learn new things.
 This is a much more efficient approach than traditional methods that focus on extensive planning, documentation, and negotiations up front.
 This efficiency is a cornerstone of agile development.

 However, improperly managed agile methods can lead to sloppy code and technical debt, resulting in less sustainable digital solutions.
-Good agile teams don’t waste resources building features that haven’t been somehow proven or tested.
-They also stay focused on good governance practices to alleviate technical debt over time.
+Good agile teams don’t waste time or resources building features that haven’t been somehow proven or otherwise tested.
+Impactful agile teams also focus on good governance practices to alleviate technical debt over time.

 - Read Technical Debt, Agile, and Sustainability

 - Read How to Transition from Waterfall to Agile Methods

 - Read Five Lessons Learned from Agile Processes